-The Cyber Defense Certificate provides undergraduate students provides the opportunity to up skill in a fast-growing and in-demand career field.
+The 6-course, 18-unit Cyber Defense undergraduate certificate provides students the opportunity to enhance their skills and knowledge in the fast-growing and in-demand field of cyber defense.

 Declaration or Application Process